sanhaus/control-panel.en/help/discover/using/discovering-the-interface.md

 ---
-title: About profiles and audiences
+title: Discovering Control Panel interface
-description: Learn about profiles and audiences management within Adobe Campaign
+description: Learn more about Control Panel interface
 ---

-# Discovering the interface {#discovering-interface}
+# Discovering Control Panel interface {#discovering-interface}

 The Control Panel home page gives you access to all actions that can be performed on your Campaign instances.